Alexis McGee

 Publications

 McGee, Alexis.
-From Blues to Beyoncé: A Generation of Black Women’s Sonic Rhetoric. (under advance contract with SUNY Press).
+From Blues to Beyoncé: A Generation of Black Women’s Sonic Rhetoric.
+State U of New York P. February 2024.

 Billingsley, Khadeidra and Alexis McGee.
 “Black Feminist Pedagogy, Extra-Institutional Mentorship, and Other Things Learned from the Black Caucus.”
 NCTE/CCCC: Teaching, Organizing, and Learning in the Contemporary Freedom Struggle.
 Edited by Jamal Cooks, David F. Green Jr., and Mudiwa Pettus.
 (Forthcoming).